-The actuarial assumptions used in the December 31, 2021 valuation were based on the results of an actuarial experience study completed January 7, 2022.
-It covered the three-year period of January 1, 2016 through December 31, 2018.
-It resulted in maintaining the Price Inflation of 2.75%, maintaining the wage inflation at 3.00%, and a reduction in the long-term rate of return (net of investment expense and including price inflation) from 7.25% to 7.00%.
+The actuarial assumptions used in the December 31, 2022 valuation were based on the results of an actuarial experience study completed January 7, 2023.
+It covered the three- year period of January 1, 2016 through December 31, 2018.
+It resulted in maintaining the Price Inflation of 2.75%, maintaining the wage inflation at 3.00%, and a long-term rate of return (net of investment expense and including price inflation) at 7.00%.

 The long-term expected rate of return of pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long- term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2022 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2023 are summarized in the following table: